-Activities would like to do MORE often than before Covid-19 Challenges...
-Expectations for the future (% of eligible population who agree): I'd prefer my children to avoid public 67% transport for the foreseeable future Walking, wheeling Visiting friends and or cycling for leisure relatives I'd prefer to avoid public transport for the 63% foreseeable future Eating and drinking Opportunities...
-Going places for out sport/ Expectations for the future entertainment (% of eligible population who agree): Activities would like to do LESS often than before Covid-19 I would like to use local shops and businesses 62% more often Longer term I would like to make fewer non-54% essential journeys Going to pick up/drop Visiting shops Longer term I would like to work from home 49% off parcels more often Going to education Commuting to work reached.
+Challenges Activities would like to do M ORE often than before Covid-19 represent an Expectations for the future (% of eligible population who agree): I'd prefer my children to avoid public transport for the foreseeable future 67% Walking, wheeling or cycling for leisure Visiting friends and acceleration of many of the trends which were already underway and outlined in Section 2.3.
+The unknown here is the extent to which these stated intentions I'd prefer to avoid public transport for the foreseeable future 63% relatives Opportunities Expectations for the future (% of eligible population who agree): 6284 Eating and drinking out Coing places for sport/ entertainment Activities would like to do LESS often than before Covid- sport/ entertainment 6226 I would like to use local shops and businesses more often 62% 28% and when the Longer term I would like to make fewer non- essential journeys 54% 28% pandemic is fully behind us, and all Longer term I would like to work from home more often 49% Going to pick up/drop off parcels Visiting shops restrictions are lifted.
+It is likely that 30% 39% there will be a degree of • • • • • • • • • • • • • • • • • • • before a new equilibrium is reached.
 The level of behavioural change that this new equilibrium represents relative to 2019 is however impossible to estimate at this stage.

-Figure 16.2 Anticipated Travel Behaviour Changes Post COVID-19 Pandemic
+Figure 17.2 Anticipated Travel Behaviour Changes Post COVID-19 Pandemic